Search

 Mid-Season Tomato

 85 days.
 Solanum lycopersicum.
 Open Pollinated.
 Striped Stuffer Tomato.
-The plant produces high yields of 5 to 7 oz bi-colored red tomatoes with golden orange stripes.
-These pepper-shaped tomatoes are perfect for stuffing, garnishes, or culinary creations.
+The plant produces high yields of 5 to 7 oz bicolor red tomatoes with golden orange stripes.
+These pepper shaped tomatoes are perfect for stuffing, garnishes, or culinary creations.
 They are completely hollow.
 Great for making tuna stuffers.
 It will keep up to 4 weeks in the refrigerator.
 An excellent choice for home gardens.
-An heirloom variety.
+An heirloom variety from the USA.
 Disease Resistant: PM.
 Indeterminate.

 Germination: 85%